 Sprint Review Meeting

-At the end of each Sprint execution, the Team demonstrates the actual working product increment they built to the Product Owner and other stakeholders.
-The Product Owner declares which committed items will be considered “done” according to the previously negotiated agreement.
-Incomplete items are returned to the Product Backlog as candidates for future Sprints.
-Feedback from stakeholders is converted to new Product Backlog Items.
+At the end of each Sprint execution, the Team demonstrates the actual working product increment they built to the Product Owner, and other stakeholders invited at his or her discretion.
+Any undone work remaining from the Sprint Backlog is examined.
+Incomplete items are re-estimated and returned to the Product Backlog as candidates for future Sprints.
+Feedback from stakeholders may be converted to new Product Backlog Items.

 The Sprint Review Meeting is an opportunity to inspect and adapt the product as it emerges and iteratively refine the understanding of the requirements.
 New products, particularly software products, are hard to visualize in a vacuum.
 Many customers need to be able to react to a piece of functioning software to discover what they actually want.